 Most people intuitively know that it’s better to own a house instead of renting a place.
 The NAR recently looked at the data and found that the net worth of home owners exceeds that of renters by a factor of 50 to 1, with the main difference being home equity.
 50:1 – wow.

 There are still plenty of affordable good buys out there.
-This house is in a quiet neighborhood and is in the 160′s.
-It’s been remodeled and is on a large lot.
+This house was in a quiet neighborhood and was in the 160’s.
+It’s been remodeled and is on a large lot, and subsequently sold.

 Another affordable house in Eugene Springfield.